The Lowest Calorie Desserts at Dairy Queen (DQ)

 3. Fruit Smoothies at Dairy Queen

-I recommend staying away from fruit smoothies at ANY quick-service restaurant or fast food restaurant.
+I recommend staying away from fruit smoothies at ANY quick-service restaurant or fast-food restaurant.
 They are usually just sugar.
 Even the small strawberry smoothie from Dairy Queen has 45 grams of sugar and only 1 gram of fiber.
 You are better off having a banana or Greek yogurt.

-How Many Calories are in a DQ Blizzard Anyway?
+How Many Calories Are in a DQ Blizzard Anyway?

 Curious how many calories are in a classic Dairy Queen Blizzard?
 A small OREO Cookie Blizzard has 710 calories.
 So yeah…probably best to avoid a DQ Blizzard unless you just ran 7 miles and want to treat yourself.